PatientsLikeMe: Online data-sharing platform

 Three studies have been published suggesting that use of the platform improves patient outcomes.
 A survey conducted in 2010 amongst patients with ALS, MS, Parkinson's disease, HIV, fibromyalgia, and mood disorders found that 72% of users had found the site helpful in learning about a symptom they had experienced, 57% for understanding the side effects of a treatment, 42% in helping them to find another patient like them, amongst others.
 A second study conducted in epilepsy found that in addition to the earlier benefits reported, patients with epilepsy reported a better understanding of their symptoms (59%), seizures (58%), and symptoms or treatments (55%).
 The number of benefits they reported from using the site was strongly associated with the number of social connections they made with other members, dubbed the "dose effect curve of friendship".
 Finally, a third study conducted with the U.S. Department of Veteran Affairs and the University of California at San Francisco reported statistically significant improvements in validated measures of self-management and self-efficacy in veterans with epilepsy as a result of engaging with the site for a period of six weeks.

+In 2023, the Neurological Clinical Research Institute (NCRI) at Massachusetts General Hospital collaborated with PatientsLikeMe to use the ALS data from the database to expand their Pooled Resource Open-Access ALS Clinical Trials (PRO-ACT) database.
+The PLM database includes information such as symptom reports from ALS patients that add data to the clinical trial.